Connect with others who understand.

 Complex medical dermatologists treat difficult, rare, or complex skin diseases, such as HS.4 But before you can evaluate whether your physician understands HS, it’s important to know what you should be looking for.

-What To Look For in an HS Doctor
+Know What To Look for in a Hidradenitis Suppurativa Doctor

 A 2019 report from the leaders of online support groups representing more than 25,000 people with HS identified five main barriers to care.
 The top responses were “lack of knowledge” about HS among doctors and having “limited access to HS specialists.”
-Other barriers included poor communication with doctors and feeling a lack of empathy from health care providers.5 These responses reflect the challenges of finding someone knowledgeable about the condition.
+Other barriers included poor communication with doctors and feeling a lack of empathy from healthcare providers.1 These responses reflect the challenges of finding someone knowledgeable about the condition.

-You can also ask these or other questions to get a feel for a doctor’s HS experience:
+You can also ask these and other questions to get a feel for a doctor’s HS experience:

-It’s OK not to settle if you feel like a particular physician is not a good fit for you.
+It’s OK not to settle if you feel like a particular physician isn’t a good fit for you.
 You can always contact another doctor for a second opinion.
-You may have to go through your insurer again, but it will be worth it to ensure you develop a relationship with a physician who understands your condition and wants to help you address your HS symptoms.
+You may have to go through your insurer again, but it’ll be worth it to ensure you develop a relationship with a physician who understands your condition and wants to help you address your HS symptoms.

 Consider asking the following questions during your visit:

-• What are the benefits and risks of treatment options?
+3. What are the benefits and risks of my different treatment options?

-• Will I need surgery, and if so, could the lesions return?
+5. Will I need surgery, and, if so, could the lesions return?

-• Should I consider any lifestyle changes to improve my symptoms?
+6. Should I consider any lifestyle changes that could improve my symptoms?

-• What should I do to care for the lesions when they arise?
+7. What should I do to care for lesions when they arise?

-• How can I treat the stress and anxiety I’m feeling about these symptoms?
+8. How can I treat my stress and anxiety about these symptoms?

 Feel free to add your own questions to the list before you see your HS physician.
-Between you and your dermatologist, you will be able to work to create a support team that helps you establish the right level of care for every aspect of your condition.
-This may include a family physician, your dermatologist, a psychologist, and possibly plastic surgeons and other specialists as well.6
+Between you and your dermatologist, you’ll be able to build a support team that helps you establish the right level of care for every aspect of your condition.
+This may include your dermatologist, a mental health professional, and possibly plastic surgeons and other specialists as well.5

 Consider These Resources

 It can be challenging to find a specialist who understands HS and all the potential ways to treat it.
-Several organizations have created directories for people seeking HS experts:
+Several organizations have created directories for people seeking HS experts.
+These include:

 Have you found a great HS specialist?
-Share how you found them in the comments to help other people seeking a health care provider.
+To help other people seeking a healthcare provider, share in the comments how you found yours.

 References